Managing Encryption Keys and Zones

 $ sudo -u <key_admin> hadoop key create keytrustee_test $ hadoop key list

 Once a KMS has been set up and the NameNode and HDFS clients have been correctly configured, use the hadoop key and hdfs crypto command-line tools to create encryption keys and set up new encryption zones.

-- Create an encryption key for your zone as the application user that will be using the key.
-For example, if you are creating an encryption zone for HBase, create the key as the
+- Create an encryption key for your zone as the keyadmin for the user/group (regardless of the application that will be using the encryption zone):

 $ sudo -u hbase hadoop key create <key_name>